 This tactics of taking baby steps to secure the future of our people by questioning the BJP- time and again- repeating the same messages- again and again- has now weakened the BJP.
 We still don’t know to what extent.
 We still don’t know whether it is the just the Congress which is responsible for it or is it someone else.
 We are still not sure if BJP’s lofty promises and absolute non-performance is responsible for it.
 We still do not know whether a bunch of collective factors are responsible for it.
 But something very large is building up against the BJP.
 In the words of Harish Khare, who recently wrote an interesting piece saying ‘A Million Mutinies are taking place…” Yes, I agree that umpteen uprisings are certainly taking place in India and that is certainly reflective of the present discourse.

 I am no astrologer and I can’t predict future.
 I do not know how this will pan out.
 Politics changes in days.
-To repeat that oft-repeated cliché- ‘a week is a long time in politics’- I do not know what is in store for the Congress or for the BJP in 2019.
+To repeat that oft repeated cliché- ‘a week is a long time in politics’- I do not know what is in store for the Congress or for the BJP in 2019.
 But I do know one thing- People of India are increasingly getting fed up by this Modi Government.

 Farmers are unhappy, distressed and marching on the streets.
-The economy is in dire straits- there are no jobs for our youth and a virus of ‘paper leaks’ to deliberately jeopardize their career is being abetted by elements of the Sangh Parivar, in active collusion with the ABVP created ‘Exam Mafia’.
-Law and Order of the country- and especially the BJP ruled states is in deep turmoil.
+Economy is in dire straits- there are no jobs for our youth and a virus of ‘paper leaks’ to deliberately jeopardize their career is being abetted by elements of the Sangh Parivar, in active collision with the ABVP created ‘Exam Mafia’.
+Law and Order of the country- and specially the BJP ruled states is in deep turmoil.
 Rapes and gruesome, unspeakable and unthinkable crimes against women are rising by the day and the BJP is only indulging in whataboutery.
 Bank Loot Scams of colossal proportions have completely wrecked and paralyzed our Banking systems.
-Institutions, such as the Parliament, Judiciary, and even the Election Commission are being systematically denigrated.
+Institutions, such as the Parliament, Judiciary and even the Election Commission are being systematically denigrated.
 Internal Security is clearly endangered with daily attacks on our security installations that have never happened before.
 Foreign policy is directionless and has destroyed relations that were carefully built over decades.
 Dalits are being subjected to barbaric atrocities and their rights are being diluted by getting legal stamps.
 An atmosphere is being consciously created to start a debate on Reservations- that will provide some solace to BJP’s core upper caste supporters, since they are disillusioned and dejected by policies like the flawed GST, cutting of savings rate, midnight knocking at the door by the tax men and finishing trade and businesses.

 This is not the Congress’ creation.
 Infact, we have been just about successful in highlighting some major issues.
 And we have improved our Communication.
 Everything is Modi Government’s own undoing or doing.
 Demonetisation was not a Congress’ idea.
 A Flawed seven tax rate GST was not a Congress idea.
 Paralyzing the Banks by taking over RBI’s powers was not Congress’ plan.
 Facilitating the escape of Lalit Modi, Vijay Mallya, Nirav Modi, MehulChoksi and Jatin Mehta was not the Congress’ doing?
-The daily increase of petrol-diesel prices and earning a windfall of Rs 7.5 Lakh Crore in 3.5 years without helping the common people was not a Congress’ deed.
+Daily increase of petrol-diesel prices and earning a windfall of Rs 7.5 Lakh Crore in 3.5 years without helping the common people was not a Congress’ deed.
 Promising 100 SMART Cities and a Bullet Train, without improving basic infrastructure was not Congress ‘assurance.
-Buying only 36 Rafale jets at thrice the price, by neglecting experienced PSU and opting for a crony friend is not the Congress’ doing.
-Lynching people on what they eat was certainly not Congress’ plan of action.
+Buying only 36 Rafale jets in thrice the price, by neglecting experienced PSU and opting for a crony friend is not the Congress’ doing.
+Lynching people on what they eat, was certainly not Congress’ plan of action.

-Flip-Flop and Saree-Shawl-Dinner diplomacy with Pakistan and vacuous U-turns on China and Doklam and enabling the latter’s presence in that region was not a Congress’ ‘misadventure’.
+Flip-Flop and Saree-Shawl-Dinner diplomacy with Pakistan and vacuous U turns on China and Doklam and enabling the latter’s presence at that region was not a Congress’ ‘misadventure’.
 Showing ‘Laal Aankh’ and ’56 Inch Chest’ to China and Pakistan was not Congress’ boastful rant.
 Promising to bring Black Money worth 80 Lakh Crores and depositing 15 Lakh in every Bank Account was not Congress’ promise to the nation.
 Although Congress did present a ‘White Paper on Black Money’ during UPA and showed BJP the mirror of truth that real ‘Black Money’ resides in India.
 Interfering in the Judiciary and threatening the Media by calling them ‘Bazaroo’ & ‘Presstitutes’ is not Congress’ agenda.
 And it is only the BJP who gave us the slogan of “Achhe Din’ and later called it a ‘Jumla’!

 So what has Congress party done as an opposition till now?
 Are they only banking on BJP’s failures?
 Or do they also have a plan for 2019?